 What is stream processing?

-Stream processing, also known as data stream processing, is a method of handling data in which information is analyzed and organized as it is generated.
+Stream processing, also known as data stream processing, is a method of ingesting data in which information is analyzed and organized as it is generated.
 Once data is produced from an event (such as user activity on a website or mobile app, or via a sensor) it is instantly processed and delivered to its source destination.

 Many types of data are time-sensitive.
 In other words, their relevance and value are greatest at the time they are generated, but diminish as they age.
 Think of the fast-moving world of retail sales; customer feedback can reveal critical trends in consumer preferences or help detect problems with the ordering process.
 In order to remain competitive, a company needs to have access to data as quickly as possible in order to make fast decisions affecting their supply chain or to solve issues with their point-of-sales systems.